 Additional County Eligible to Apply for Disaster Unemployment Assistance

-On May 10, 2019, FEMA declared individuals in Scott county eligible for individual assistance.
+On May 7, 2019, FEMA declared individuals in Louisa county eligible for individual assistance.
 FEMA determined that this county was adversely affected by the event declared a major disaster by the President in his Declaration of March 23, 2019.

-Citizens in Scott County are now eligible for Disaster Unemployment Assistance (already designated for public assistance).
-Applications for DUA must be filed by June 12, 2019 for individuals affected in Scott County.
+Citizens in Louisa County are now eligible for Disaster Unemployment Assistance (already designated for public assistance).
+Applications for DUA must be filed by June 10, 2019 for individuals affected in Louisa County.

 Disaster Unemployment Assistance (DUA)